-According to a report from CBC News, Quebec’s Sustainable Development Minister Thomas Mulcair says he will force Coca Cola to reinstate a five-cent deposit on the company’s non-carbonated soft drinks.
+Coca-Cola has acquiesced to demands from Quebec’s Sustainable Development Minister Thomas Mulcair that the company reinstate a five-cent deposit on the company’s non-carbonated soft drinks.
 Quebec law currently forces companies to pay a return fee on their beer and carbonated drink cans.
 Companies that produce non-carbonated drinks such as iced tea were part of the recycling consignment system voluntarily.
-But the Coca Cola corporation has decided to pull out of the system.
+But the Coca Cola corporation decided unitarily to pull out of the system.

 “It’s extremely difficult to understand how a serious company like Coca Cola can do something like this in 2006,” Mulcair says, adding that he believes Coke is trying to present the province with a done deal.
 But he says he will take action if necessary.

-Mulcair says Ontario, which does not have the return fee policy, has a much lower rate of recycling for cans than Quebec.
+Mulcair said Ontario, which does not have the return fee policy, has a much lower rate of recycling for cans than Quebec.

-For detailed analysis of this unfolding issue, please click on “Contributor’s Blog” on the left side of our homepage (in red) and read Usman Valiante’s blog entry entitled “What if?”
+For detailed analysis of this issue, please click on “Contributors’ Blog” on the left side of our homepage at www.solidwastemag.com